jpasqua/MultiMon/doc/PluginGuide.md

   * S24, SB24, SO24, SBO24: 24 point Sans fonts in all styles
   * D20, D72, D100: 7-Segment Digital Font in large sizes

-  `font` may also be a number correspondig to a built-in font in the [TFT\_eSPI](https://github.com/Bodmer/TFT_eSPI).
+  `font` may also be a number corresponding to a built-in font in the [TFT\_eSPI](https://github.com/Bodmer/TFT_eSPI).
 If this item is omitted, it defaults to built-in font 2.
 * `color`: *Required*.
 The color of the content of the field.
 This is a 24-bit (888) hex color specifier (not a name) which may begin with `#` or `0x`.
 * `format`: *Required*.
 The format is used to display the content of the field.
 It is a `printf` style format.
 For example if the field is meant to display a temperature, then the format might be: `"Temp: %0.1fF"`.
 If the field is just a static label, then the format specifies the label.
 Note: while optional, if this is not supplied, then no content will be displayed other than a border if specified.
 The `format` must correspond to the `type`.
 For example, if the `type` is `FLOAT`, then the `format` must include some variation of `%f`.
   There are special values of the format string that begin with '#'.
 These format strings indicate that a a custom display element should be used rather than displaying the result textually.
 The current set of custom display elements are: